Timeline shows media, Dems' different approach to Tara Reade accusation after Kavanaugh free-for-all

 OCT.
 1, 2018

-The New York Times does a deep dive, reporting that Kavanaugh was once questioned by police after a bar fight in 1985.
+The New York Times embarks on a deep dive, reporting that Kavanaugh was once questioned by police after a bar fight in 1985.
 A police report even said Kavanaugh "threw ice at another patron."

+Meanwhile, the ex-boyfriend of Julie Swetnick, the third woman to make uncorroborated, lurid allegations of sexual misconduct against Kavanaugh, tells Fox News exclusively that she had threatened to kill his unborn child and at times even bizarrely asked him to hit her.
+"Right after I broke up with her, she basically called me many times and at one point she basically said, 'You will never, ever see your unborn child alive,'" Richard Vinneccy says on "The Ingraham Angle."

+According to Vinneccy, Swetnick told him at the time, 'I'm just going to go over there and kill you guys.'"

 APRIL 9, 2020